LanguageOfStress/theory/README.md

 ## Overview

-The **Language of Stress** proposes that consciousness emerges from valenced tension dynamics in self-maintaining systems under prioritization pressure.
+**The Language of Stress** (Pace, J. C. 2026) proposes that consciousness emerges from valenced tension dynamics in self-maintaining systems under prioritization pressure.
 This framework resolves the Hard Problem by showing that phenomenal experience is not mysterious emergence but architectural necessity—it's what prioritization *feels like* from inside a system defending its own coherence.

 **Core Insight:** When a brain must allocate limited resources among competing demands (hunger, social threats, deadlines, moral conflicts), it needs a common currency to compare fundamentally different types of urgency.
 That common currency is **phenomenal intensity**—the feeling of how much something matters.